 How mapping works

-Standard industry role profiles and a mapping taxonomy tool are due to be released in April 2021.
-These have been developed by industry to ensure an accessible, transparent and thorough understanding of the base technical skills that are needed within the job roles across the engineering and construction industry.
+Standard industry role profiles and a mapping taxonomy tool have been developed by industry to ensure an accessible, transparent and thorough understanding of the base technical skills that are needed within the job roles across the engineering and construction industry.

 As a stakeholder or employer, you will have access to this mapping taxonomy tool, which is fully downloadable so you can use it within your existing Competence Management System (CMS) – or, alternatively, this can provide the base requirements of technical competence for building a CMS.